John M. Brown: Religious career

 In May 1868 he was ordained bishop of the AME church, first serving a district consisting of South Carolina, Georgia, Florida, and Alabama.
 He organized the Alabama Conference of the AME church in Selma, Alabama on July 25, 1868, and organized the Payne Institute in South Carolina which became Allen University in Columbia, South Carolina.
 In 1872 he changed district, then becoming bishop of Texas, Louisiana, Arkansas, and Tennessee.
 In this role he helped establish the Paul Quinn College at Waco, Texas, and organized West Texas, South Arkansas, West Tennessee, and Columbia conferences.
 He also helped Bishop T. M. D. Ward establish the North Georgia Conference in 1872.
 In 1876 he again moved districts, then overseeing Baltimore, Virginia, North and South Carolina, serving there until 1880.
 He then moved to a district consisting of Philadelphia, New Jersey, New York, and New England.
 In 1884 he moved to a district including Missouri, Kansas, Illinois, Iowa, North Missouri, South Kansas, and California.
 He organized the Colorado conference in September 1887.
 From 1888 to 1892 his district included Indiana, Illinois, Michigan, and Iowa.

 He held numerous positions in the national AME church as well.
 He was president of the financial board of the church.
 He was a leader in the movement of the AME church to send missionaries to Africa and Latin America, particularly in a speech at a general conference of the church in May 1872.
 He worked with Frederick Douglass and others to push for the enforcement of the Civil Rights Act of 1875, pointing particularly to an 1882 incident when Bishop Payne was removed from a railroad car and forced to walk to the next station while travelling in Florida.
 Brown was important in the move to include women in the AME ministry, licensing Emily Calkins Stevens to preach in the New Jersey conference in 1883.
 He was an outspoken and radical opponent of lynchings, especially in the 1890s.
 He was a delegate to the first World Methodist Ecumenical Conference in London in 1881 and to the second conference in Washington, DC in 1891.

 Personal life

-On February 13, 1852, he married Mary L. Lewis in Louisville, Kentucky.
-They had nine children, including John M. Brown and Mary L. Brown, medical doctors; William L Brown and Martha L Brown, educators; Daniel L Brown and George A Brown, ministers.
+On February 13, 1852, he married Mary L Lewis in Louisville, Kentucky.
+They had nine children, including John M Brown and Mary L Brown, medical doctors; William L Brown and Martha L Brown, educators; Daniel P Brown and George A Brown, ministers.
 Brown died on March 16, 1893, in Washington, DC.
 His funeral was at Metropolitan AME Church and was presided over by Bishop A. W. Wayman.
 He was buried at Graceland Cemetery.